 If bills are due they must be paid.
 This will be done by drawing on investments if necessary.
 This is far from ideal, and these funds must be reimbursed.

-If one of the truss ends slips off the wall due to the outward pressure, the shore will “catch” the truss so it doesn’t fall.
-The shores help to bear the weight of the roof but they are not compensating for the outward force that is resulting from weakened truss joints.
+If one of the truss ends were to have slipped off the wall due to the outward pressure, the shore would have “caught” the truss so it didn't fall.
+The shores helped to bear the weight of the roof but they were not compensating for the outward force that resulted from weakened truss joints.

-How will we protect the artefacts and the organ during repairs?
+How did we protect the artefacts and the organ during repairs?

-As best we can!
-Items that are not built in could be put away, remaining items can be covered.
+As best we could!
+Items that were not built in were put away, remaining items were covered.

-How and when will we repair the floors and walls?
+How and when did we repair the floors?

-No, the work that is being undertaken is being carried out in such as way that it will not affect the Cathedral’s heritage designation.
+No, the work that is was undertaken was carried out in such a way that it did not affect the Cathedral’s heritage designation.
 Heritage designations are based mainly on the external structure of a building.
-Any repairs to the church will be in keeping with the current aesthetic and the steel being used to reinforce the trusses will blend into the bottom chord.
+Any repairs to the church will be in keeping with the current aesthetic and the steel being used to reinforce the trusses blends into the bottom chord.

-Will there be a lot of dust and dirt in the Cathedral while the work is going on?
+Was there a lot of dust and dirt in the Cathedral while the work was going on?

-The repair and restoration of the interior will be carried out as funds are secured and once the interior has dried out sufficiently, likely not until 2018.
+It took about six months to complete the structural repairs to the trusses.
+The repair and restoration of the Cathedral interior will be carried out as funds are secured and once the interior has dried out sufficiently, likely not until 2018.

-How will St. Paul’s parishioners and friends of the Cathedral be kept up to date regarding the progress of repairs and fundraising?
+How did St. Paul’s parishioners and friends of the Cathedral keep up to date regarding the progress of repairs and fundraising?

-Announcements will be made during services, Updates will be included in service bulletins, news will be posted on bulletin boards, updates will be added to the St. Paul’s Website, Facebook page (https://www.facebook.com/StPaulsLondonCanada/) and Twitter feed (#CathedralSave), and a Project Jericho Newsletter is being circulated.
+Announcements were made during services, Updates were included in service bulletins, news was posted on bulletin boards, updates were added to the St. Paul’s Website, Facebook page (https://www.facebook.com/StPaulsLondonCanada/) and Twitter feed (#CathedralSave), and a Project Jericho Newsletter was circulated.

 Who is on the Project Jericho leadership team (PJLT)?